-- 1. We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated January 26, 2016. - 2.
-The financial statements referred to above are fairly presented in conformity with GAAP.
+- 1. We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated February 15, 2017. - The financial statements referred to above are fairly presented in conformity with GAAP.

 - 3. We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 4.
-We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 5.
-Significant assumptions we used in making accounting estimates, including those measured at fair value, are reasonable. - 6.
-Related party relationships and transactions have been appropriately accounted for and disclosed in accordance with the requirements of GAAP. - 7.
-All events subsequent to the date of the financial statements and for which GAAP requires adjustment or disclosure have been adjusted or disclosed. - 8.
-The effects of all known actual or possible litigation, claims, and assessments have been accounted for and disclosed in accordance with GAAP. - 9.
-Material concentrations have been properly disclosed in accordance with GAAP. - 10.
-Guarantees, whether written or oral, under which the Company is contingently liable, have been properly recorded or disclosed in accordance with GAAP. - 11.
-As part of your audit, you prepared the draft financial statements and related notes and schedule of expenditures of federal and state awards.
+We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - Significant assumptions we used in making accounting estimates, including those measured at fair value, are reasonable. - Related party relationships and transactions have been appropriately accounted for and disclosed in accordance with the requirements of GAAP. - 7.
+Adjustments or disclosures have been made for all events, including instances of noncompliance, subsequent to the date of the financial statements that would require adjustment to or disclosure in the financial statements or in the schedule of findings and questioned costs. - 8.
+We agree with the adjusting journal entry proposed by you and which is given effect to in the financial statements. - 9.
+The effects of all known actual or possible litigation, claims, and assessments have been accounted for and disclosed in accordance with GAAP. - 10.
+Material concentrations have been properly disclosed in accordance with GAAP. - 11.
+Guarantees, whether written or oral, under which the Company is contingently liable, have been properly recorded or disclosed in accordance with GAAP. - 12.
+As part of your audit, you prepared the draft financial statements and related notes and schedule of expenditures of federal and state awards (the "SEFA").
 We have designated an individual with suitable skill, knowledge, or experience to oversee your services and have assumed all management responsibilities.
-We have reviewed, approved, and accepted responsibility for those financial statements and related notes and schedule of expenditures of federal and state awards.
+We have reviewed, approved, and accepted responsibility for those financial statements and related notes and schedule of expenditures of federal and state awards. - 13.
+We accept responsibility for and have designated an individual with suitable skill, knowledge, or experience to oversee the following non-attest services: - a.
+Tax return preparation and/or consulting - b.
+Miscellaneous accounting and operational consulting